fettigcj/egressAddressReports/README.md

 1. Place your report files in the `reports` directory:
    - `PrismaAccessEgressIPs.csv` and `PrismaAccessEgressIPs.edl` for Prisma Access reports
    - `CiscoPublicIPs.csv` and `CiscoPublicIPs.xlsx` for Cisco reports
-   - `AzurePIPs.csv` for Azure reports
+   - `CloudEgressIPs.csv` for Cloud reports
    - `RetrieveCiscoPublicIP.log` (optional) for Cisco retrieval logs

 2. Run the application: